Marcus Silcock

 PSYCHIC MARMALADE (part one)

 A little winter journey through The Green Monk.
 Written, mostly, while staying in the old Jewish quarter of Kraków (Kazimierz), right before Christmas.
 The year 2016.
-Inspired by various surrealisms, especially Leonora Carrington and Salvador Dali.
-The Green Monk is available from Boiler House Press.
-They make very fine books!
-Read more
+Inspired by various surrealisms,… Read more.

 -